ObsidiumMC/Redstonium/CONTRIBUTING.md

 If you find a bug, please open an issue on the GitHub repository.
 To help us resolve the issue quickly, please include the following information in your report:

 - A clear and descriptive title.
-- The version of Rustified you are using.
+- The version of Redstonium you are using.
 - Your operating system.
 - Detailed steps to reproduce the bug.
 - Any relevant log output or error messages.